38th ANNUAL RESEARCH AND EDUCATION FORUM

 The following guidelines have been revised to assure that all faculty members, fellows, residents, students and employees have clear and concise information for the submission of abstracts for the 38th Annual Research and Education Forum.
 Instructions for presentations, abstract write up, samples and poster preparation are available in a separate section at the website.

 A researcher may be the first author in only one abstract, but may appear as co-author in more than one.
-The first author or co-author must present the work at the Forum.
+Only the first author or co-author can present the work at the Forum.

 III.
 Eligibility Criteria:

-Faculty members, fellows, residents, students and employees from all UPR campuses, and other academic or health-related institutions, are invited to submit abstracts in a diversity of research perspectives and methods in any of the categories listed in Section IX of this document.
+Faculty members, fellows, residents, students and employees from the Medical Sciences Campus are invited to submit abstracts in a diversity of research perspectives and methods in any of the categories listed in Section IX of this document.
 Only completed and properly prepared abstracts will be considered for acceptance.
-Only registered students and residents are eligible to compete for the Student Awards (see Student Award Competition instructions/link).

-Abstracts submitted on or before ________ can be withdrawn via an official written request to the Forum Organizing Committee at this email address: email@example.com.
+Abstracts submitted on or before March 8, 2018 can be withdrawn via an official written request to the Forum Organizing Committee at this email address: firstname.lastname@example.org.
 The abstract and its related information will be deleted from the Forum Abstract database.
-After the _________. can be withdrawn via an official, the abstract will enter in the evaluation process and cannot be withdrawn.
-(No withdrawals, changes or amendments will be accepted after the deadline)

 V. Abstract Selection:

-Abstracts will be evaluated by at least two reviewers selected from the faculty of the University of Puerto Rico Medical Sciences Campus, faculty of other universities, clinicians and researchers from health-related institutions.
-Each reviewer will send his/her recommendations to the Organizing Committee.
-The main criterion of evaluation will be the quality of the research or education project, as reflected in the abstract.
-Evaluations will be made according to the following criteria: general objectives, congruency of the title with the content, information presented in accordance to the guidelines, relation with the selected category of the forum (see Section IX in this document) and inclusion of the elements requested in the general guidelines.
+For this special edition of the forum, abstracts will be submitted in a general manner, not into an oral or poster category.
+Abstracts will be evaluated by at least two reviewers selected from the faculty, clinicians and researchers.
+Each School will send its recommendations to the Organizing Committee.
+The main criterion for evaluation will be the quality of the project, as reflected in the abstract.
+Evaluations will be made according to the following criteria: general objectives, consistency of the title with the content, information presented in accordance to the guidelines, relation with the selected category of the forum (see Section IX in this document) and inclusion of the elements requested in the general guidelines.
 Special attention will be given to the study design and relevant statistical analysis, as well as innovation and impact of the work.
-Abstracts with a score of 70% or more will be considered for presentation.
+Abstracts with a score of 80% or more will be considered for presentation.
+The top six abstracts from each School will be selected for oral presentation; the remaining abstracts that attain a passing score will be selected for poster presentation.

-The Scientific Subcommittee will submit recommendations to the Organizing Committee for final approval.
-The Organizing Committee reserves the right to reclassify submitted abstracts to the most appropriate category and type of presentation.
-The Committee will try to assign the abstract to your selected presentation preference.
-However, the possibility exists that some oral presentations could be accepted for poster presentations, or vice versa.
+The Evaluation Subcommittee will submit recommendations to the Organizing Committee for final approval.
+The Organizing Committee reserves the right to reclassify submitted abstracts to the most appropriate category and type of presentation according with the available spaces.

 VI.
 Publication of Abstracts:

-All accepted abstracts will be published as submitted in a digital special issue (no printed issue), “Abstract Supplement”, of the Puerto Rico Health Sciences Journal (PRHSJ).
+All accepted abstracts will be published as submitted in a digital special issue (no necessarily a printed issue), “Abstract Supplement”, of the Puerto Rico Health Sciences Journal (PRHSJ).

 VII.
 Notification of programming:

-The authors will be notified, via e-mail, the status of their abstracts no later than ___________.
+The authors will be notified, via e-mail, the status of their abstracts no later than March 27-28, 2018.
 It is a requirement for the author or co-author, to present the work, either oral or poster, at the assigned date and time of the Forum.

 VIII.
 Abstract Submission Instructions: